tbocek/clickmate/README.md

 ![Clickmate Extension Screenshot](docs/screenshot.png)

+You can activate or deactivate the autoclicker using the `Ctrl+Shift+F5` keyboard shortcut.

 ## Features
 - **HTTP API**: Control the autoclicker status (on/off) via HTTP requests.
 - **GNOME Shell Extension**: Provides a panel button in the GNOME Shell to toggle the autoclicker on and off.